NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 The resonance loss rate $γ_n / 2\pi$.

+Note: multiple objects with identical values for the `frequency` and `gamma` but different `sigma` willl appear as a *single* Lorentzian susceptibility term in the preliminary simulation info output.

 ### DrudeSusceptibility

 Specifies a single dispersive susceptibility of Drude form.
 See [Material Dispersion](Materials.md#material-dispersion), with the parameters (in addition to σ):